 Recent Developments

-- US banks invested over $7 billion in AML technology in 2023, including AI and machine learning tools to detect suspicious financial activities.
+- U.S. banks have significantly increased investments in AML technology in 2025, focusing on AI and machine learning tools to detect suspicious financial activities.

-- The United Nations launched a global task force to address the rise in crypto laundering, with cooperation from Interpol and the World Bank.
+- The United Nations, in collaboration with Interpol and the World Bank, launched a global task force in 2025 to address the rise in cryptocurrency-related money laundering.

 Conclusion